microsoft/industry/retail/solutions/ir/README.md

   - To ensure QoS, Service Endpoints an instance is instantiated with a pre-allocated capacity which controls maximum transactions-per-second allowed for a given endpoint.

   - In a scenario where a single IR account has multiple Modeling and Service Endpoints, it's worth noting that the applications granted access to the endpoints through `Endpoint Authentication` feature, have read access to all the APIs belonging to all Modeling and Service Endpoints belonging to an IR account.

+***

+### HA and DR

+Availability SLA for an IR account and its components (Modeling Resource and Service Endpoint) was not available at the time of writing of this guidance.

+For the underlying storage account, we recommend best practices for Azure Storage.
+The rest of this section focuses on various strategies for enabling HA and DR for an IR deployment.

+***

 ## Deployment guide